electric-sql/electric/website/docs/api/http.md

 This indicates that the client has all the data that the server was aware of when fulfilling the request.
 The client can then switch into live mode to receive real-time updates.

 ::: info Must-refetch
-Note that the other control message is `must-refetch` which indicates that the client must throwaway their local shape data and re-sync from scratch:
+Note that the other control message is `must-refetch` which indicates that the client must throw away their local shape data and re-sync from scratch:

 ```json
 {"headers": {"control": "must-refetch"}}